Affordable Care Act Dental Coverage

 Can I Get Cost Assistance on Dental Coverage?

-Generally cost assistance only applies to major medical coverage and not dental plans.
-However if you get a marketplace plan that includes dental insurance, it will only have one premium which Premium Tax credits can be applied to.
+Cost assistance only applies to major medical coverage and not dental plans.
+However, if you get a marketplace plan that includes dental insurance, it will only have one premium which Premium Tax credits can be applied to.
 You cannot apply Tax Credits to a stand-alone dental plan.
 CHIP includes dental insurance.

 Child Dental Coverage